Who Needs Exercise?

-I want to begin with, and encourage exercise in the home by introducing you to one of the machines which have become one of the most popular on the market in recent years; the TREADMILL.
+Firstly, let's look at one of the most popular on the market in recent years; the TREADMILL.

 Of course, you are aware of the treadmill but have you ever thought about having one at home?
 It makes exercise so easy, so convenient with little disruption to a busy lifestyle.

 The most popular of indoor equipment.

 A treadmill is one of the most popular and versatile indoor exercise equipment available.
 It caters for all fitness levels; whether it be to improve your health, lose weight, or to enhance your general well-being.

 Another huge advantage is that inclement weather can derail your best intentions so having a treadmill in the home is not only convenient but it can be regarded as a luxury!!
 Manufacturers have recognized that fitness in the home is becoming more and more popular and to keep pace with demands they are producing better and smarter machines.

 Treadmills have been around since the 1960s so it is not a short-lived craze, in fact, in more recent years the advancements have been incredible.
 Modern machines are very easy to use and the overall stress on the body is far less than many types of workouts.